a-luna/fastapi-redis-cache/README.md

   }
 ```

 - The `x-fastapi-cache` header field indicates that this response was found in the Redis cache (a.k.a. a `Hit`).
+The only other possible value for this field is `Miss`.
 - The `expires` field and `max-age` value in the `cache-control` field indicate that this response will be considered fresh for 29 seconds.
 This is expected since `expire_after_seconds=30` was specified in the `@cache` decorator.
-- The `etag` field is an identifier that is computed by converting the response data to a string and applying a hash function.
+- The `etag` field is an identifier that is created by converting the response data to a string and applying a hash function.
 If a request containing the `if-none-match` header is received, the `etag` value will be used to determine if the requested resource has been modified.

 If this request was made from a web browser, and a request for the same resource was sent before the cached response expires, the browser would automatically serve the cached version and the request would never even be sent to the FastAPI server.